-- Despite being crepuscular species (active at dawn and dusk), boa constrictors appear to benefit from UV-b light. - A low percentage UV light is recommended.
+- Despite being crepuscular species (active at dawn and dusk), boa constrictors appear to benefit from UV-b light. - A low level UV light is therefore recommended.
 This will need to be on all day for 12 hours and at an appropriate distance from the snake as recommended by the manufacturer.
-A small branch or rock can be placed below the basking site (please ask for further information on UV light in reptiles). - All UV-b bulbs should be checked regularly for their UV output and should be changed at least as frequently as manufacturer's instructions.
+A small branch or rock can be placed below the basking site (see separate handout on UV light for reptiles). - All UV-b bulbs should be changed at least as frequently as manufacturer's instructions or checked regularly for their UV output.